What Is Legacy Software and a Legacy System in Business + The Risks

 Also, in each case analysis, consider all the other variables and effort required for a transition.
 Compatibility and cost concerns are valid, but internal effort and time should not weigh so much in the final decision.
 Just because it will be a bit of a hassle doesn’t mean you should postpone indefinitely.
 That’s what gets companies on the breach list in most cases.

 This concludes today’s guide on legacy software and legacy systems.
-If you have any questions or stories to share, feel free to comment below or contact me.
-I’m here to help if I can.
+If you have any questions or stories to share, feel free to comment below.